Can an ATV Flip? Common Causes and How to Avoid It

 Related: Safety Tips: 17 Things Not to Do With an ATV

-The way ATVs are designed and built makes them somewhat more prone to tipping over than other off-road vehicles such as jeeps and UTVs.
+The way ATVs are designed and built makes them somewhat more prone to tipping over than other off-road vehicles, such as jeeps and UTVs.

 An ATV has a relatively narrow wheel stance of about 45 to 50 inches to fit between trees in the woods and through narrow trail gates.
 It also has a relatively short wheelbase to remain agile and maneuverable.
 This compact vehicle design makes an ATV less stable than vehicles with a longer wheelbase and a wider wheel stance.

-Furthermore, you sit on top of the ATV in a straddled seating position, whereas on a car, Jeep, or UTV, you sit in a seat placed down inside the vehicle.
-Any cargo is placed on top of the vehicle on front and rear cargo racks.
-With the weight of the rider, any passengers, and cargo placed on top, the center of gravity shifts upwards, making the vehicle more top-heavy.
+With the weight of the rider, passengers, and cargo placed on top, the center of gravity shifts upwards, making the vehicle more top-heavy.

 The vehicle geometry combined with a higher center of gravity makes for a vehicle that requires more from the rider in terms of skills and experience to prevent flipping.
 While not entirely the same, riding an ATV is more like riding a motorcycle than riding a car regarding rider input and how it affects vehicle stability.